Now I love a wedding website, so I’m delighted you lovelies asked me to write a blog post all about them!

 1. They help to keep your guests updated

 Setting up a wedding website allows you to update guests quickly and easily.
-You can send guests details of your wedding website when you send out your invites, meaning they can access all the information they need anytime they like.
-If you have any updates, change of plans, timings or dates then this can all be easily by modified too.
+You can send guests details of your wedding website when you send out your invites.
+Allowing guests to access all the information they need anytime they like.
+If you have any updates to make such as date or timing changes then this can easily be amended too.

 2. Easy way to record RSVP’s